The Drop CTRL is an awesome mechanical keyboard with a floating keycap design and a sleek aluminum frame.

 One of the most special things about this keyboard is that it features hot-swappable switches.
 As I’ve said before, this allows you to change the switches on this keyboard very easily without having to solder anything.

-I also enjoy the magnetic feed and the double USB-C cable connectors, all things that are convenient to a casual typist and new mechanical keyboard enthusiast.
+I also enjoy the magnetic feet and the double USB-C cable connectors, all things that are convenient to a casual typist and new mechanical keyboard enthusiast.

 Complaints and Problems